-The Department may preapprove and authorize a task the cost of which is to (8) be paid or reimbursed for payment or reimbursement from the Commercial Fund or the Noncommercial Fund a task that has not been authorized pursuant to subdivisions (5) and (6) of this subsection if the owner, operator, or landowner specifically requests that the task be authorized and agrees that the claim for payment or reimbursement of the task's cost will not be paid until after the Department has paid all claims for payment or reimbursement of costs for tasks that the Department has authorized pursuant to subdivisions (5) and (6) of this subsection.

-(9) The Department may preapprove and authorize a task the cost of which is to be paid or reimbursed for payment or reimbursement from the Commercial Fund or the Noncommercial Fund a task that has not been authorized pursuant to subdivisions (5) and (6) of this subsection if the discharge or release creates an emergency situation.
+- to subdivisions (5) and (6) of this subsection if the owner, operator, or landowner specifically requests that the task be authorized and agrees that the claim for payment or reimbursement of the task's cost will not be paid until after the Department has paid all claims for payment or reimbursement of costs for tasks that the Department has authorized pursuant to subdivisions (5) and (6) of this subsection. - (9) The Department may preapprove and authorize a task the cost of which is to be paid or reimbursed for payment or reimbursement from the Commercial Fund or the Noncommercial Fund a task that has not been authorized pursuant to subdivisions (5) and (6) of this subsection if the discharge or release creates an emergency situation.
 An emergency situation exists when a discharge or release of petroleum results in an imminent threat to human health or the environment.
-A claim for payment or reimbursement of costs for tasks that are authorized under this subdivision shall be paid or reimbursed on the same basis as tasks that are authorized under subdivisions (5) and (6) of this subsection.

-No owner or operator shall be reimbursed pursuant to this section, and the Department (g) shall seek reimbursement of the appropriate fund Commercial Fund or of the Department for any monies disbursed from the appropriate fund-Commercial Fund or expended by the Department if any of the following apply:

-The owner or operator has willfully violated any substantive law, rule, or (1) regulation applicable to underground storage tanks and intended to prevent or mitigate discharges or releases or to facilitate the early detection of discharges or releases.
-The discharge or release is the result of the owner's or operator's willful or (2)

-wanton misconduct.
-(3) The owner or operator has failed to pay any annual tank operating fee due pursuant to G.S.
-143-215.94C.

-An owner, operator, or landowner shall request that the Department determine whether any of the costs of assessment and cleanup of a discharge or release from a petroleum underground storage tank are eligible to be paid or reimbursed from either-the Commercial Fund within one year after completion of any task that is eligible to be paid or reimbursed under G.S.
-143-215.94B(b) or 143-215.94B(b1).

-SECTION 20.(d) G.S.
-143-215.94G, as amended by Section 23(l) of this act, reads as rewritten:
+A claim for payment or reimbursement of costs for tasks that are authorized under this subdivision shall be paid or reimbursed on the same basis as tasks that are authorized under subdivisions (5) and (6) of this subsection. - (g) No owner or operator shall be reimbursed pursuant to this section, and the Department shall seek reimbursement of the appropriate fund Commercial Fund or of the Department for any monies disbursed from the appropriate fund-Commercial Fund or expended by the Department if any of the following apply: - (1) The owner or operator has willfully violated any substantive law, rule, or regulation applicable to underground storage tanks and intended to prevent or mitigate discharges or releases or to facilitate the early detection of discharges or releases. - (2) The discharge or release is the result of the owner's or operator's willful or wanton misconduct. - The owner or operator has failed to pay any annual tank operating fee due (3) pursuant to G.S.
+143-215.94C. - (j) An owner, operator, or landowner shall request that the Department determine whether any of the costs of assessment and cleanup of a discharge or release from a petroleum underground storage tank are eligible to be paid or reimbursed from either the Commercial Fund within one year after completion of any task that is eligible to be paid or reimbursed under G.S.
+143-215.94B(b) or 143-215.94B(b1). - SECTION 21.(d) G.S.
+143-215.94G, as amended by Section 24(l) of this act, reads as rewritten:

-reimbursement. (a) If there is a discharge or release of petroleum from any of the following, the Department may use staff, equipment, or materials under its control or provided by other cooperating federal, State, or local agencies and may contract with any agent or contractor it deems appropriate to investigate a release, to develop and implement a cleanup plan, to provide interim alternative sources of drinking water to third parties, and to pay the initial costs for providing permanent alternative sources of drinking water to third parties:

 "§ 143-215.94G.
-Authority of the Department to engage in cleanups; actions for fund
+Authority of the Department to engage in cleanups; actions for fund reimbursement.

-- (1) A noncommercial underground storage tank. - (2) An underground storage tank whose owner or operator cannot be identified or located. - (3) An underground storage tank whose owner or operator fails to proceed as required by G.S.
-143-215.94E(a). - (4) A commercial underground storage tank taken out of operation prior to 1 January 1974 if, when the discharge or release is discovered, neither the owner nor operator owns or leases the land on which the underground storage tank is located.
+- If there is a discharge or release of petroleum from any of the following, the Department may use staff, equipment, or materials under its control or provided by other cooperating federal, State, or local agencies and may contract with any agent or contractor it deems appropriate to investigate a release, to develop and implement a cleanup plan, to provide interim alternative sources of drinking water to third parties, and to pay the initial costs for providing permanent alternative sources of drinking water to third parties: - A noncommercial underground storage tank.
+(1) - An underground storage tank whose owner or operator cannot be identified or (2) located. - (3) An underground storage tank whose owner or operator fails to proceed as required by G.S.
+143-215.94E(a).

+(4) A commercial underground storage tank taken out of operation prior to 1 January 1974 if, when the discharge or release is discovered, neither the owner nor operator owns or leases the land on which the underground storage tank is located.